basarat/typescript-async/02 promise/README.md

 # Promise fundamentals using TypeScript
-> Learn the fundamentals of creating, annotating, resolving, rejecting promises using TypeScript.
-We also cover the fundamentals of a *then chain*
+> Learn the fundamentals of creating, resolving and rejecting promises using TypeScript.
+We also cover the fundamentals of a *then chain*.

 ***Have the demo window open***